The 30% ruling is granted for a maximum period of 8 years.

 For the lookback period, every period of reduction is rounded up to whole months.
 E.g. For spending 1 week in the Netherlands, one month will in principle be deducted from the 8-year period.

 Please note that entitlement to the 30%-ruling ends at the moment that an expat no longer has specific expertise which is scarce/unavailable on the Dutch labour market.
-This means that if an employee does not meet the minimum salary criterium in a certain year, he/she in principle loses entitlement to the 30%-ruling for that whole year and can no longer apply the 30%-ruling from that moment on.
+This means that if an employee does not meet the minimum salary condition in a certain year, he/she in principle loses entitlement to the 30%-ruling for that whole year and can no longer apply the 30%-ruling from that moment on.